namkyodai/assetmetrics/exampleSite/content/english/blog/tdd.md

 In many cases, Clients might extend a TDD service to include legal and commercial aspects.

 ## Example
-In an effort to automate the TDD process in my company (Arcadis), I used R to code real examples for a few number of Clients (including a Global Investment Capital Firm and a Japanese company with its main business in railway but wanna to expand into real estate business in the Philippines)
+In an effort to automate the TDD process in my team, I used R to code real examples for a few number of Clients (including a Global Investment Capital Firm and a Japanese company with its main business in railway but wanna to expand into real estate business in the Philippines)

 Three major projects I worked for these two Clients involves